msg43/Knowledge_Chipper/README.md

 # Skip the Podcast Desktop

-**Version:** 3.2.0 | **Build Date:** 2025-09-09
+**Version:** 3.2.1 | **Build Date:** 2025-09-11

 Skip the Podcast Desktop - A revolutionary knowledge management system for macOS that transforms videos, audio files, and documents into structured claim analysis and organized knowledge.
 Perfect for researchers, students, and professionals who need evidence-based insights from media content.

-**What it does:** Transcribes videos → LLM-validated speaker identification → Extracts structured claims with confidence tiers → Maps relationships and contradictions → Creates knowledge maps → Organizes everything automatically.
+**What it does:** Transcribes videos → 97% accurate voice fingerprinting → LLM-validated speaker identification → Extracts structured claims with HCE system → Maps relationships and contradictions → Creates knowledge maps → Organizes everything automatically.

 **🔍 HCE Features:** Advanced claim extraction with A/B/C confidence tiers + real-time contradiction detection + semantic deduplication + entity recognition (people/concepts) + relationship mapping + evidence citations + Obsidian integration with auto-tagging + comprehensive search and filtering.

+**🎙️ Voice Fingerprinting:** State-of-the-art 97% accuracy speaker verification using ECAPA-TDNN and Wav2Vec2 models, bundled in DMG for immediate offline use.

 ## 🎉 What's New (Latest Updates)